I find these books full of valuable and exciting ideas, I hope you will enjoy them as much as I do.

 "The reasons for abandoning information processing as the primary mode of brain function will be presented in the next chapter; my main purpose here is to outline the central ideas of an alternative view.
 To account for categorization without assuming information processing or computing, the theory proposes that the key principle governing brain organization is a populational one and that in its operation the brain is a selective system."

-Marc: Gerald Edelman is one of the greatest scientists of all time, and this is his most important book so far, in a series of remarkable works.
+I think of Gerald Edelman as one of the greatest scientists of all time, and this book as his most important one, in a series of remarkable works.
 Watch Dr. Edelman give an overview here, and here is an excerpt of a recent talk in which he explains how questions such as consciousness or imagination which so far could only be discussed theoretically are now being opened to experimental exploration.

 "One of the most creative and stimulating psychologists in the Western World... a combination of acute intelligence and a delightful humor."
 Alan Watts

 "Most of the essays in this book deal with the therapeutic situation, from the point of view of both victim and executioner.
 He instructs the therapists on how to fail; the schizophrenic on how to stay schizoid; the analyst on how to remain one-up on the analysand..."
 John Leonard, The New York Times

 Jay Haley was born in 1923, received his BA from UCLA, his BLS from Berkeley, and his Masters Degree from Stanford.
 He has done research on popular films, animal behavior, hypnosis, schizophrenia, therapy, families and family therapy.
 He has been a Research Associate in both the Department of Anthropology at Stanford and the Palo Alto Medical Research Foundation.
 Formerly an Associate Professor in the Department of Psychiatry at the University of Pennsylvania, he was also a Clinical Professor of Psychiatry at Howard University ...
 Currently he is Co-Director of the Family Therapy Institute of Washington, D.C. ...